Visit

 Getting here

-Post bus line 540 from Innsbruck Hauptbahnhof (via Kaiserschützenplatz – Olympiaworld – Tivoli Stadion) to Schloss Ambras.
+Post bus line 540 from Innsbruck Hauptbahnhof/main train station (via Kaiserschützenplatz – Olympiaworld – Tivoli Stadion) to Schloss Ambras.

 Bus line M (direct)